LeslyeCream/Timeline-reminders/README.md

 ***

+# What's new

+V 1.1

+- Fixed the issue that prevented images from being displayed on the timeline despite being enabled in settings.

+- From now on the script ignores hidden folders

+- Now capture images whether they are local or external links

+- Added the option to limit to a certain date frame notes that are added to the timeline, additionally you can choose specific dates that should be added but that are outside the given timeframe.
+Especially useful if you’re looking to keep track of everything you’ve captured/read in the previous year or even scroll through all your notes in a single note without using folders!

+- In case of error now the terminal shows more information about the problem that causes it.

+- Code improvements.

+***

 # Contribution

 If this script has been very useful to you in your workflow or you are looking for a slightly customized version that best suits your needs, please consider leaving me a small tip.
 I would really appreciate it!